ElazarK/content-docs/playbooks/Account_Enrichment_Generic_v2.1.md

-Enrich accounts using one or more integrations.
+Enriches accounts using one or more integrations.
 Supported integrations:
 - Active Directory